mologna/field-redactor/README.md

 * default: `[]`
 * effect: Dates with the given moment formats will be ignored.
   * Useful if your application is globally redacting dates but wants to preserve certain values, such as timestamps.
+*Note: This will be replaced in the future as Moment.js is no longer a well-supported tool*

 ### Example
 ```